 Here are my do’s and don’ts when using taxis in Istanbul.
 Based on my own experiences and those of friends and other visitors who send me their experiences on my site.

 I have met a lot of nice, helpful and friendly taxi drivers in Istanbul.
-But there are also cabbies in this city who want to make some extra money of the ‘rich’ “yabancılar ‘(foreigners) in an unfair way.
-Beware!
+But there are also cabbies in this city who want to make some extra money of the ‘rich’ “yabancılar” (foreigners) in an unfair way.
+Beware of these ‘cowboys’!

 2. There is no night rate.

-4. Always pay in Turkish Lira’s.
+3. Always pay in Turkish Lira’s.
 Those who pay in euro’s or U.S. dollars always pay at an unfair exchange rate.

-7. Never open your wallet sitting in the front seat.
+6. Never open your wallet sitting in the front seat.
 It often happens that cabbies grab into your wallet to ‘help’ you getting out your foreign bank notes.

-9. Prepare yourself well.
+8. Take official yellow cabs only, with the logo and the official number of the company on both front doors.
+Don’t trust friendly strangers who say they will find you a cab.
+Prepare yourself well.
 Take a serious look at the city map and find out where your hotel and most important places are located, so you have a general idea of the direction a cabbie should take going from A to B. Take always a business card of the hotel you are staying, so you can show the address to the driver, and he may – if he really doesn’t know the address – make a phone call to the hotel.

 9. Use the Google Map GPS function on your smart phone to see in which direction your cabbie is driving.